PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 > Right click an instance > Edit > Settings > Java > Java installation > Auto-Detect...

-If Java you just installed doesn't show up, try pressing Refresh.
+If you have just installed a version of Java and it doesn't show up, try pressing Refresh or restart the launcher.
 If you don't have your desired Java version installed, keep reading.

 ## Installing Java on Windows